Updated on February 10, 2023

 Orthokeratology (Ortho-K)

-The treatment lasts two weeks and involves wearing rigid gas-permeable contact lenses.
 These lenses are designed to fit your eyes and gently reshape your cornea.
+You wear them for a period of time, such as overnight, then remove them.

 Lens Replacement Surgery

-Lens replacement is recommended for:
+Lens replacement surgery is recommended for:

 • Lenticular astigmatism